winterTTr/winterTTr.github.io/source/_posts/2015-09-05-CSharp-Unit-Test-with-Microsoft-Fakes.md

 After this operation, we can find that we have a fake assembly created:
 ![After fakes](http://7xljtv.com1.z0.glb.clouddn.com/after%20add%20fake.jpg)

-So right now, we have the fake assembly for system now, and we can control the behavior of system namespace api as below:
+So right now, we have the fake assembly for system now, and we can control the behaviour of system namespace api as below:

 ```csharp
 using System;